learningtechnix/dockerCourse/README.md

   - [ ] Demoting a node from Manager to Worker in Swarm
   - [ ] Inspecting nodes information
   - [ ] Multi Host Overlay network
+  - [ ] Locking and unlocking Swarm initialization

+- Service
+  - [ ] What is service ?
+  - [ ] Creating a service
+  - [ ] Controlling replicas of service.
+  - [ ] Service discovery.